Silver Spruce Resources (CVE:SSE) Reaches New 12-Month Low at $0.01

-Silver Spruce Resources Inc. (CVE:SSE – Get Free Report)’s stock price hit a new 52-week low on Tuesday .
-The company traded as low as C$0.01 and last traded at C$0.02, with a volume of 1201190 shares traded.
+Silver Spruce Resources Inc. (CVE:SSE – Get Free Report) shares reached a new 52-week low on Monday .
+The company traded as low as C$0.01 and last traded at C$0.02, with a volume of 72600 shares traded.
 The stock had previously closed at C$0.02.

 Silver Spruce Resources Stock Performance